jchamilt/Wireless-Soil-Sensor-Network/README.md

 IOT sensor network that I developed to monitor soil mositure and temperature in citrus groves.

-It will monotitor soil mositure at 3 levels as well as soil temp and air temp, relay the info and write it into a mysql DB The nodes use GPS to fix its position on boot.
+It will monotitor soil mositure at 3 levels as well as soil temp and air temp, relay the info and write it into a mysql DB.

+The nodes use GPS to fix its position on boot and were designed to run off solar.